 When did barbers stop using straight razors?

-It was around the mid-20th century when safety razors and electric razors came into the market.
+Safety razors and electric razors were introduced around the mid-20th century.
 Since people, especially barbers, found them more efficient and safer, they eventually stopped using straight razors after the 1950s.

 Is it worth restoring antique straight razors?